 Sadly, some of her television appearances haven’t been for positive reasons.
 She was featured on Botched, the reality series that follows an expert surgeon correcting plastic surgeries gone awry.
 In Eggert’s case, she needed breast reduction.

-Born January 13, 1972 in Glendale, California, her biggest early success was as Jamie Powell on the Scott Baio-led sitcom, Charles in Charge.
+Born January 13, 1972 in Glendale, California and now 51, her biggest early success was as Jamie Powell on the Scott Baio-led sitcom, Charles in Charge.

 Yasmine Bleeth (Caroline)

 Caroline Holden was shy and seductive, and unlike co-star Anderson, wasn’t afraid to get in that water.
 Unfortunately, California beaches can get very cold and the water was often around 60 degrees.
 Yasmine once even came down with hypothermia.
 Fun Fact: In the hugely popular show Friends, the character Chandler briefly renamed their pet Duck ‘Yasmine.’
 Actor Matthew Perry would go on to date Bleeth for a short time in 1996.

 Bleeth’s first acting job was in a Johnson & Johnson commercial for baby shampoo when she was only 10 months old!
 Then, her first major role was 96 episodes of the soap opera Ryan’s Hope in the late ’80s.
 She also appeared on Nash Bridges in the late 90s.